A Cumulative Ordered Spike-and-Slab Prior for Adaptive Dimension Selection in Joint Latent Space Models: Theoretical Guarantees

-where $k_0,k$ are the true and pre-specified latent dimensions. $H_n(\cdot, \cdot)$ is the root-averaged-squared Hellinger metric defined in the Supplementary Material and $C_2 > 0$ is a constant. \end{theorem}
+where $k_0,k$ are the true and pre-specified latent dimensions and $C_2 > 0$ is a constant. \end{theorem}

-Theorem~\ref{th:hellinger_consistency} establishes that the posterior distribution contracts around the true parameters at the rate $\epsilon_n$.
-This rate is nearly identical to the minimax optimal rate $k_0/n$ established for latent space models where the dimension $k_0$ is assumed known \citep{ma2020universal,xie2020optimal,zhang2022joint}.
-The extra logarithmic factor ($\log k$) is the statistical price paid for not knowing $k_0$ in advance \citep{loyal2025spike}.
-Furthermore, the contraction rate adapts to the unknown true dimension $k_0$.
-This means the model achieves high estimation accuracy without requiring prior knowledge of the latent space complexity.
-Furthermore, this result confirms that choosing a large truncation level $k$ (which only appears in the logarithmic factor) does not substantially hinder the estimation accuracy, reinforcing the robustness of the proposed method.
+{Theorem~\ref{th:hellinger_consistency} establishes that the posterior distribution contracts around the true parameters at the rate $\epsilon_n$.
+This rate is nearly minimax optimal: when the true dimension $k_0$ is known in advance, the optimal rate for latent space models is $\sqrt{k_0/n}$ \citep{ma2020universal,xie2020optimal,zhang2022joint}.
+The extra logarithmic factor $\sqrt{\log k}$ reflects the statistical price paid for treating the dimension as unknown and learning it from the data \citep{loyal2025spike}.
+Furthermore, the rate adapts to the unknown true dimension $k_0$ without requiring its specification, so the model automatically achieves high estimation accuracy commensurate with the true latent complexity.
+Since the truncation level $k$ enters only through the logarithmic factor, setting $k$ conservatively large has a negligible effect on the contraction rate, further confirming the robustness of the COSS prior in practice.}

 This general guarantee of distributional convergence can be translated into more interpretable metrics for specific models.
-For instance, for binary node attributes (the MIRT model), we can show that the estimated probabilities converge to the true probabilities in terms of the Frobenius norm, see Corollary~\ref{col:bernoulli_consistency} in the Supplementary Material.
+For instance, for binary node attributes (the MIRT model), we can show that the estimated probabilities converge to the true probabilities in terms of the Frobenius norm, see Corollary S1 in the Supplementary Material.